Back to Blog

 Frequently Asked Questions

 What's the refund policy?
-Refund policies are typically determined by the ticket vendor (e.g., Ticketmaster, SeeTickets).
-Generally, refunds are only issued in cases of event cancellation.
-For rescheduled events, tickets are usually valid for the new date.
-It’s crucial to review the terms and conditions at the point of purchase.
+Refund policies are typically dictated by the ticket vendor and the event promoter.
+Generally, tickets are non-refundable unless the event is cancelled.
+If the event is rescheduled, tickets are usually valid for the new date.
+It’s crucial to review the terms and conditions at the time of purchase.

 How early should I arrive?
-For a smooth experience at The O2 Arena, especially for a high-demand artist like Lily Allen, it's recommended to arrive at least 1 to 1.5 hours before doors open.
-This allows ample time for security checks, finding your seats, and potentially grabbing a drink without missing any of the show.
+For a major artist like Lily Allen at The O2, arriving at least 1.5 to 2 hours before doors open is strongly advised.
+This allows ample time for security checks, finding your seats or standing area, and enjoying the atmosphere without feeling rushed.

 ATMs and payment options?
-ATMs are available within The O2 Arena complex, but it's advisable to bring some cash as some smaller vendors might be cash-only.
-Card payments are widely accepted throughout the venue for food, drinks, and merchandise.
+ATMs are available within The O2 Arena, but it's wise to bring some cash as queues can be long.
+The venue is largely cashless, with card payments (contactless and chip & PIN) being the primary method for food, drink, and merchandise purchases.

 Top Tips for Lily Allen at The O2 Arena